rix1/rix1-next-starter/README.md

 # Rix1's Next.js starter &middot;

-> Not sure if this is a good idea, but here's yet another boilerplate to get me started on projects faster...

-It contains the following:
+> This is Rix1s NextJS starter.
+I have sort of done mise en place so that I can just start cooking PoCs without setting up anything.

+The kitchen has the following prepared for you

+- NextJS
-- Tachyons + Emotion (styling)
+- Tachyons (from CDN) and Emotion for styling
 - Flow
 - Jest
 - ESLint